Bala-Yarabikki/Distil_Bert_MovieReviwe/README.md

   "result": "neg"
 }

-The instacz=e was terminated so above link does not work
+The EC2 instance was terminated so above link does not work